The gopher snake has a secret.

 The gopher snake is a constrictor.
 It wraps its body around its live prey, constricting it until death mercifully comes for the rodent.
 It then swallows the rodent whole.

 If its favorite meal isn’t available, the gopher snake will eat birds, eggs, lizards and some larger animals, as long as they’re able to swallow them.
+Our article on what bull snakes eat has more on this.
 Once it has had a meal, it is not likely to eat again for a week.

 The Sonoran Is One Of Several Subspecies